ShalithaJayamal/DiliverLanka/README.md

-#2 A project of good items selling System #DiliverLanka
+#2 A project of good items selling System #DiliverLanka...